Analytical calculation of self-force effects on a scalar particle in an eccentric orbit around a Schwarzschild black hole: Introduction

 The paper is organized as follows.
-In Sec.~\ref{sec:2} we present a review on the eccentric orbits in Schwarzschild in the small eccentricity limit.
-We show explicit expressions for both the geodesic, periastron advance and radial orbital period.
-After these preliminaries, we provide a detailed discussion in Sec.~\ref{sec_3} on how to solve the Klein Gordon equation in the Schwarzschild background with a source that is forced to be on an eccentric orbit.
-We also provide a comparison of our results against the circular limit, by looking at the impact of the eccentricity at the various order in the PN expansion.
-In Sec.~\ref{sec_4} we compute SF components acting on the scalar particle, showing the differences against the circular limit.
-In Sec.~\ref{sec_5} we complete our analytical computations with the evaluation of the asymptotic fluxes of energy and angular momentum, subsequently compared, in Sec.~\ref{sec_6}, with the scalar fluxes in Ref.~\cite{Trestini:2024zpi} by establishing the correct mapping between the two set of results.
+In Sec.~\ref{sec:2} we present a review of the eccentric orbits in Schwarzschild in the small eccentricity limit.
+We show explicit expressions for both the geodesic motion, periastron advance and radial orbital period.
+After these preliminaries, we provide a detailed discussion in Sec.~\ref{sec_3} on how to solve the Klein-Gordon equation in the Schwarzschild background with a source that is forced to be on an eccentric orbit.
+We also provide a comparison of our results against the circular limit, by looking at the impact of the eccentricity at the various orders in the PN expansion.
+In Sec.~\ref{sec_4} we compute the SF components acting on the scalar particle, showing the differences compared to the circular limit.
+In Sec.~\ref{sec_5} we complete our analytical computations with the evaluation of the asymptotic fluxes of energy and angular momentum, subsequently compared, in Sec.~\ref{sec_6}, with the scalar fluxes in Ref.~\cite{Trestini:2024zpi} by establishing the correct mapping between the two sets of results.

+As a side note, the Authors were surprised to note that analytical expressions for the scalar eccentric case were never investigated in detail in the literature, even in light of the recent interest mentioned in the previous paragraph.
+Another reason for this work was to close this gap.

 \textit{Conventions.} We use $G=c=1$.
 We also use a placeholder $\eta=1/c$ to clarify for the reader the nature of some PN series.
+Further, we use $\log$ to indicate the natural logarithm.
 The signature for the Schwarzschild metric is $(-,+,+,+)$.